feilfeilundfeil/Cyanic/README.md

 }
 ```
 Step Four:
 In your terminal, navigate to the root directory of your project and run `Pods/Sourcery/bin/sourcery`.
+Assuming no error occurred,
 Sourcery will generate the following:

 In `YourComponent.swift`